psnukal/Bot-Matrix-problem/README.md

 1) outbfs.txt - Solution using bfs algorithm
 2) outbfs.txt - Solution using dfs algorithm

+Use the same input file (input.txt) for both of them.

 A particular ‘RPA’ firm is in the process of developing a restaurant which has bot waiters.
 Bot needs to deliver the food from the specified exit door, of the kitchen with multiple exit doors to the specified table.